 One thing to remember is that how you clean your tub depends on the type of material it’s made from.
-The best thing you can do is read the manufacturer’s instructions.
+The best thing you can do is to quickly read the manufacturer’s instructions.
 Cleaning with the wrong materials is a surefire way to bring about expensive repairs or even the need for an early replacement.
 For many bathtubs and showers, a foaming cleanser is a good option, but always check your user guide before starting with any new cleaning chemicals.

 Never use any abrasive materials if you deep clean a bathroom.
 Store all soaps, shampoos, and supplies in special containers that you can hang from the shower or stick on the tile to avoid pitting and staining.

 Make your own cleaner with one gallon of hot water, plus two TBS of dishwashing liquid.
-Spray onto surface to clean and scrub with a soft cloth, rinse well, then use another soft cloth to buff dry.
-If you do not want to make your own bathroom cleaner, there are scouring creams that will do a great job in getting your bathroom surfaces shiny and clean.
+Spray onto the surface to clean and scrub with a soft cloth, rinse well, then use another soft cloth to buff dry.
+If you do not want to make your own bathroom cleaner, there are scouring creams that will do an amazing job of getting your bathroom surfaces looking fresh, shiny, and clean.

 If you have rust stains, you can use muriatic acid (pool supplies) to get rid of it.
 Be sure to wear protective gear if you are going to do this.
 Mix 4 ounces of room temperature water into a cup, then add 4 ounces of muriatic acid.
 Dip a cloth into the solution and rub on the stain, pressing down as you move across the stain.
 Rinse and repeat until the stain is gone.

-Never use an abrasive cleaner, because it scratches easily.
+Never use an abrasive cleaner, because acrylic scratches easily.
 It can also be damaged by various chemicals that are said to be used for cleaning bathrooms.
 A good cleaner to use is generic baby shampoo or a phosphate-free all-purpose cleaner like the Champion Ultra Concentrated Degreaser.
-Use it straight on a soft cloth and rub into the surface in circles.
+Use it straight on a soft cloth and rub it into the surface in circles.
 Rinse the surface when you’re done.
 Buff dry with a dry cloth.
 To keep the tub clean you can use car wax on the surface of the tub, and buff out just like you would on your car.
 Let harden overnight.
 Even better, use a more convinent polishing tool like the Champion Polising Cloth!

 One of the less durable materials but very popular due to the price, cleaning fiberglass can be a challenge.
 But again, don’t use an abrasive cleaner.
 Just use hot soapy water and baking soda to make a paste.
 Rub all over your tub with a soft sponge.
 You want the solution to stick to the walls and sides of the tub.
 Let sit for 30 minutes, then scrub with the sponge vigorously until it is removed.
 Use cold water to rinse and dry with a soft cloth or paper towel.
 It is okay to use a magic eraser on the hard to clean spots.